mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 The :option:`-vv` option displays any discrepancies between the storage engines and InnoDB values, with or without the :option:`--pedantic` option.

-The utility sets up replication to start from the current binary log file and position of the master.
-To start from the beginning of recorded events instead, use the :option:`--start-from-beginning` option.
-To start replication from the first event in a specific binary log file on the master, use the :option:`--master-log-file` option.
-To start replication from a specific binary log file and position, use the :option:`--master-log-file` and :option:`--master-log-pos` options.
-In summary, replication can be started using one of the following strategies.
+Replication can be started using one of the following strategies.

-Start from current position (default)
+Start from the current position (default)
-  Start replication from last known binary log file and position from the master.
+  Start replication from the current master binary log file and position.
 The utility uses the **SHOW MASTER STATUS** statement to retrieve this information.

 Start from the beginning
   Start replication from the first event recorded in the master binary log.
+  To do this, use the :option:`--start-from-beginning` option.

 Start from a binary log file
-  Start replication at the first event in a specific binary log file.
+  Start replication from the first event in a specific master binary log file.
+  To do this, use the :option:`--master-log-file` option.

 Start from a specific event
   Start replication from specific event coordinates (specific binary log file and position).
+To do this, use the :option:`--master-log-file` and :option:`--master-log-pos` options.

 OPTIONS
 -------